Dan Ellis (ice hockey)

-Daniel Ellis (born June 19, 1980) is a Canadian former professional ice hockey goaltender who is currently a goaltending scout for the Chicago Blackhawks.
+Daniel Ellis (born June 19, 1980) is a Canadian former professional ice hockey goaltender who currently works as a goaltending scout for the Chicago Blackhawks of the National Hockey League (NHL).

-He played in the National Hockey League for the Dallas Stars, Nashville Predators, Tampa Bay Lightning, Anaheim Ducks, Carolina Hurricanes, and the Florida Panthers.
-He served as an assistant coach with the Omaha Lancers of the United States Hockey League in 2016-17 before assuming his current role.
+He was selected in the second round, 60th overall, by the Dallas Stars in the 2000 NHL Entry Draft.
+Ellis also played for the Nashville Predators, Tampa Bay Lightning, Anaheim Ducks, Carolina Hurricanes, and Florida Panthers.

 Playing career

 Amateur

 Ellis was born in Saskatoon, Saskatchewan but grew up in Orangeville, Ontario and played his minor hockey for the AA Orangeville Flyers of the OMHA Tri-County Hockey League and then eventually AAA hockey for the Halton Hills Hurricanes of the OMHA South-Central Triple A Hockey League.

-Ellis was drafted by the Owen Sound Platers of the Ontario Hockey League and played Major Midget hockey for Halton in 1996-97, and the following season for the Newmarket Hurricanes club of the Ontario Provincial Junior A Hockey League (OPJHL).
+Ellis was drafted by the Owen Sound Platers of the Ontario Hockey League and played Major Midget hockey for Halton in 1996–97, and the following season for the Newmarket Hurricanes club of the Ontario Provincial Junior A Hockey League (OPJHL).
 Ellis maintained his amateur status in order to remain eligible for a US hockey scholarship.

 After one season in Newmarket, Ellis moved south to the Omaha Lancers, in the USHL where he was awarded Goaltender of the Year, Player of the Year and named a First Team All-Star.

-Following his USHL season, Ellis then spent three years at the University of Nebraska at Omaha before signing after the 2002-03 season.
+Following his USHL season, Ellis then spent three years at the University of Nebraska at Omaha before signing after the 2002–03 season.

 Dallas Stars

 The Dallas Stars drafted Ellis in the 2nd round, 60th overall, of the 2000 NHL Entry Draft.
 For the 2003–2004 season, Ellis split time between the Utah Grizzlies and Idaho Steelheads of the ECHL, finishing the season with the Steelheads.
 In Idaho, Ellis had great success, leading the team to a Kelly Cup Championship win and nabbing the 2004 Playoff MVP award with a record of 13–0 and a 1.86 goals-against average.

 For the 2005–06 AHL season, Ellis spent his time exclusively with the Iowa Stars.
 He split playing time with fellow goalie Mike Smith, but ultimately lost the job as the season came to a close.
 He finished the season with a record of 16 wins, 13 losses and 1 tie.

 Ellis made his NHL debut on February 8, 2004 against the Los Angeles Kings.
-Ellis made 25 saves en route to his first career win as Dallas defeated Los Angeles 4 - 3.
+Ellis made 25 saves en route to his first career win as Dallas defeated Los Angeles 4 – 3.